binipringle/contracts/_texts/0-outline.md

 # B. Reliance theory

-Involves promises to give gifts.
-Seeks to protect those who reasonably rely on others.
+The reliance theory involves promises to give gifts, and seeks to protect those who reasonably rely on others. *See the bargain principle for longer rule*

 **Hypo:** Uncle promises to pay nephew $5000 if he quits drinking and smoking until he turns 21; nephew quits; turns 21; $5000 not paid; nephew sues.
 Does he have a claim under the bargain principle?
 (Was the promise part of an exchange or a promise to give a gift?) (illustrates the blurred line between exchange and gift)